ashawkey/note/reviews/3d reconstruction and generation.md

 ##### Problem

 * Input: Mesh, Texture, Camera Pose
-* Output: rendered Image
+* Output: rendered Image & gradient

 ##### Contribution

-* view foreground rasterization as a weighted interpolation of local properties and background rasterization as a distance-based aggregation of global geometry
+* Key to our approach is to view foreground rasterization as a weighted interpolation of local properties and background rasterization as a distance-based aggregation of global geometry

 ![image-20210402101531055](3d reconstruction and generation.assets/image-20210402101531055.png)